hummosa/Thalamus/README.md

 Continual leanring for split MNIST dataset: https://github.com/GMvandeVen/continual-learning

 python Run.py to run Thalamus on a series of tasks.

+Note that the files are actively being organized and will change within a few days.

 It takes the following arguments (or can just omit and use default values):
 * dataset: string, pass 'neurogym' or 'split_mnist' to use either dataset.
 Default 'neurogym'